axiom-data-science/modflow2netcdf/README.md

-# Netcdf_cmdline
+# Command Line Interface for FloPy's NetCDF Export

 ### Version 1.0.0

 ## Introduction

-Netcdf_cmdline is a command line interface to flopy's netcdf export feature.
-Netcdf_cmdline exports geographic model data and results from MODFLOW projects to NetCDF format using flopy to export the MODFLOW model grid along with model cell elevation and location.
+Netcdf_cmdline is a command line interface to FloPy's netcdf export feature.
+Netcdf_cmdline exports geographic model data and results from MODFLOW projects to NetCDF format using FloPy to export the MODFLOW model grid along with model cell elevation and location.
 The geographic location and elevation of each model cell is calculated based on the model grid and additional information that the user must add to the MODFLOW name file.
 Model input and output data are exported from the modflow input and output files.

-Netcdf_cmdline uses the flopy libraries to access MODFLOW project data, and supports the versions of MODFLOW supported by flopy, including MODFLOW-2000, MODFLOW-2005, MODFLOW-NWT, and MODFLOW-USG.
+Netcdf_cmdline uses the FloPy libraries to access MODFLOW project data, and supports the versions of MODFLOW supported by FloPy, including MODFLOW-2000, MODFLOW-2005, MODFLOW-NWT, and MODFLOW-USG.

 ## Installation